ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 When the clock is connected to WIFI the IP-address is displayed in the Digital display. <br>
 Enter this IP-address numbers and dots (for example: 192.168.178.31) in the browser of your mobile or PC where you type your internet addresses (URL).
+Or in version V056 or higher

+Enter 'edsoft.local' as URL in the browser. if this does not work:
+  - Install host software:
+  - For Linux, install Avahi (http://avahi.org/).
+  - For Windows, install Bonjour (http://www.apple.com/support/bonjour/).
+  - For Mac OSX and iOS support is built in through Bonjour already.

+  - Point your browser to http://edsoft.local, you should see a response.

 Or
 Open the BLE terminal app.
 Look for the WordClock to connect to and connect.